yuhyunjeong/ToDo-list/README.md

 responsible for managing the list of tasks and handling task-related functionality

 - update value of input box
-- add tasks
-- delete tasks
+- add & delete tasks
 - check check box
+- keep the list on refresh or browser on/off (localStorage)

 ### ListTodo Component